opencv/opencv-python/README.md

 If the above does not help, check if you are using Anaconda.
 Old Anaconda versions have a bug which causes the error, see [this issue](https://github.com/skvark/opencv-python/issues/36) for a manual fix.

+On all Windows Server versions, need enable "Desktop Experience" featuer under "User Interfaces and Infrastructure" in Add roles and features.
+Because mfplat.dll was missing which is related to Window Media Service.

 **Q: I have some other import errors?**

 A: Make sure you have removed old manual installations of OpenCV Python bindings (cv2.so or cv2.pyd in site-packages).